Kingholm Quay

 Kingholm Quay, commonly called the New Quay (NX975735) in the 19th century and its associated village and warehouses is located on the River Nith, once serving the town of Dumfries and its hinterland in Dumfries and Galloway.
-The port of Dumfries lay upstream and downstream quays were located at Laghall, Kelton, Glencaple, Carsethorn and Kirkconnell Jetty.
+The port of Dumfries lay upstream and downstream quays or harbours were located at Laghall, Kelton, Glencaple, Carsethorn and Kirkconnell Jetty.
 It is not clear whether Kingholm was home to a fishing fleet of any sort.
 Mavisgrove Merse lay opposite.

 Infrastructure

 The quay lies on the east bank of the River Nith and has a single basin with associated red-brick, single-storey transit sheds.
 The basin was built to expand the number of berths rather than for shelter.
 Two storey dwelling houses and three-storey and attic and four bay-bay warehouses are contemporary with the 19th century improvements.
 Many of the moorings are made of granite, but a few are old iron cannon, set muzzle downwards into the quayside.
 Local knowledge indicates that these were made locally for use in the Crimean War and were flawed castings, so they were utilised as mooring bollards.

 In 1856 the port and village had two public houses, the two storey 'Ship Inn' and the single storey 'Sailors Return' with substantial warehouses, two gasometers, a woollen mill and a gunpowder magazine.
 In 1848/58 the Ship Inn's landlady was a Mrs Anderson and the Sailor's Return's landlord was John Young.
 In 1893 the 'Ship Inn' is no longer marked on the OS map.
 The village once had a Grocer's shop and the steam powered woollen mill gave employment on average to about 200 people.
 This woollen mill was three storeys high and employed wool pickers, spinners weavers, etc. the main cloth produced was for trousers, plaids, etc. A bone mill producing bone dust as a fertiliser formerly stood nearby, but has been demolished.

 In 1907 neither inn is recorded, but two new warehouses are shown either side of the basin, however the dam and sluices are not marked and the basin is marked 'mud'.
 By 1829 the mill was processing oatmeal and feeding stuffs, however warehouses had been built along the river front quay, with one demolished on the north side of the basin.
 A 'Lodge' is shown near where the magazine once stood.